eleme/mobilists/README.md

 Then start writing following documentation on [Hexo](https://hexo.io/docs).

+### PlantUML

+A third-party plug-in supporting PlantUML when writing is added in the npm package, see [here](https://github.com/oohcoder/hexo-tag-plantuml) for how to use it when writing.

 ## Before Writing

 Pull from remote master branch, so your deploy will include other people's new posts.